-The Health Unit has the responsibility of assessing the risk for West Nile Virus within the three counties each year.
-This is accomplished by conducting mosquito surveillance during the warm months.
+The Health Unit has the responsibility of assessing the risk for WNV within the Health Unit area.
+This is accomplished by conducting mosquito surveillance during the summer months.
 The presence of virus in these natural hosts is an early sign that the virus is gaining a presence in an area.
-The Health Unit is also responsible for following up any human cases of diseases and, more importantly, trying to prevent human cases by educating the public on strategies that reduce mosquito breeding areas and personal protection.
+The Health Unit is also responsible for following up any human cases of diseases and, more importantly, trying to prevent human cases by educating the public on personal protection and strategies that reduce mosquito breeding areas.

-Individuals have the responsibility to protect themselves from mosquito bites by avoiding areas with high mosquito populations, wearing light-coloured clothing, including long sleeves, pants and hat, to cover exposed skin and using a mosquito repellent containing the appropriate amount of DEET or Icaridin.
+Individuals have the responsibility to protect themselves from mosquito bites by: avoiding areas with high mosquito populations; wearing light-coloured clothing, including long sleeves, pants and hat; covering exposed skin and using a mosquito repellent containing the appropriate amount of DEET.